Glossier's Juicy New Skin-Care Product Basically Screams Summer

-The tropical stone fruit joins Original, Birthday, Rose, Cherry, Mint, and Coconut in the Balm Dotcom range, which has already earned a cult following for its thick, moisture-sealing ointment texture (a less sexy way of saying "universal skin salve," as the Glossier team calls it).
-The formula is more than a lip balm: You can also dab a dollop onto the dry skin of your elbows, and cuticles, too — if you're so inclined to smell like a mango tree all over.
+If you're obsessed with Balm Dotcom, you'll know that the newbie joins Original, Birthday, Rose, Cherry, Mint, and Coconut in the range, which has already earned a cult following for its thick, moisture-sealing ointment texture (a less sexy way of saying "universal skin salve," as the Glossier team calls it).
+The formula is more than a lip balm: You can also dab a dollop onto the dry skin of your elbows, and cuticles and use it to smooth down frizzy bits, too — if you're so inclined to smell like a mango tree all over.

 Advertisement